jclo/jgeoip/README.md

 [![NPM install][npm-install-image]][npm-install-url]

 jGeoIP is a light Javascript API for reading new [MaxMind](https://www.maxmind.com)'s DB files (mmdb). jGeoIP stores the complete database in memory to speed up the performances.
-Besides, it implements a LRU (Least Recently Used) cache for optimizing reading performances.
+Besides, it implements a LRU (Least Recently Used) cache for optimizing reading performances for the most recently used IPs.

 ## Usage